djferen/Portfolio/README.md

 **Purpose**

-This `Portfolio` contains a variety of applications written in the following languages: C++, Python, and Rust.As well as build files found in CMake, Makefile, and Docker Compose in support of this project.
+This `Portfolio` contains a variety of applications written in the following languages: C++ (mostly), Python (some), and Rust (little).
+Also cotained herein are build files found in CMake, Makefile, and Docker Compose in support of this project.

 **Virtualization for Build and Test**